Oommen Chandy: Funeral procession

 The final rites were conducted at St. George Orthodox Church, Puthuppally, on 20 July 2023, presided over by Mar Baselios Marthoma Mathews III.
-In honor of his dedicated public service, Oommen Chandy was laid to rest in a specially constructed tomb within the exclusive burial ground reserved for the Orthodox Church's clergy.
-Respecting his wishes, the family declined state honors, with his son expressing his father's desire for a simple funeral.
+As an honour for his public service, Oommen Chandy was laid to rest in a specially constructed tomb within the exclusive burial ground reserved for the Orthodox Church's clergy.
+Respecting his wishes, the family declined state honours, with his son expressing his father's desire for a simple funeral.

 Legacy

 After Oommen Chandy's death, his son, Chandy Oommen, contested and won in the by-election.

 KPCC President K Sudhakaran has said that Vizhinjam port should be named after Oommen Chandy since the port became a reality only due to his efforts.

+The 2026 Malayalam movie, Prathichaya, directed by B Unnikrishnan and starring Balachandra Menon and Nivin Pauly is loosely based on the life of Oommen Chandy.